 It’s the most wonderful time of the year!
 A time of sparkling fun and heartwarming traditions like leaving out magic oats for Santa’s reindeer, decorating the tree in garish but gorgeous baubles, stringing sparkling lights, getting gifts from benevolent drunks, bashing poo logs and being eaten by wild cats…

-While most of the Christmas traditions we celebrate owe their roots to Victorian England, our travels have exposed us to a bunch of lesser-known Christmas traditions from around the world – many of which lean towards the batshit crazy.
+While most of the Christmas customs and traditions we celebrate owe their roots to Victorian England, our travels have exposed us to a bunch of lesser-known Christmas traditions from around the world – some of which lean a little away from quaint and traditional and more towards the batshit crazy.

 Strap yourself in, because we’re about to take you on a wild ride to introduce you to just a few of the WTF festivities that add a sack full of crazy to Christmas around the globe…

 A Ukrainian Christmas custom is decorating Christmas trees with spider webs.
 Because who needs tinsel and pretty baubles when you’ve got perfectly good webs lying around.
 Spiders are considered good luck in the Ukraine.
 Not needing to clean up after Halloween is a bonus.